You’ve tearfully packed away the swim shorts, sun loungers and suitcases, and your calendar’s suddenly looking bereft of BBQ commitments.

-Italian outerwear expert Stone Island offers superb weather-proof outerwear, while Scandi specialists Rains and Stutterheim both produce simple, wearable designs in several vibrant colours and lengths.
+Italian outerwear expert Stone Island offers superb weather-proof outerwear, while Scandi specialists Rains and Stutterheim both produce simple, wearable designs in several vibrant colors and lengths.

 Smart but sturdy boots offer more coverage than a pair of shoes but are no less versatile.
 Dress them up with smart trousers or a suit and they’ll fit in just fine at most formal events, or keep things casual by teaming with a pair of selvedge jeans with the hems rolled up.

 Not all trousers are created equal.
-While colour and cut might be the most common considerations, fabric should also rank high on your list if you want to keep your crown jewels from the cold.
+While color and cut might be the most common considerations, the fabric should also rank high on your list if you want to keep your crown jewels from the cold.

 Even though some cotton trousers are hardy enough for winter, wool styles promise the best combination of warmth and comfort.
 In recent seasons, a growing number of designers have joined the unofficial campaign for a wider leg cut, and although it makes for a (roomy) statement look, it’s not for everyone.

 To ensure longevity, opt for a slim – not skinny – cut instead and wear with a shirt and blazer for buttoned-up occasions or a white T-shirt and leather bomber jacket for an on-point high-low outfit combination.